meister245/roulette-backtest/docs/Usage-Bruteforce.md

 * Iterate through the cartesian product of the generated bet patterns and bet combinations and play a virtual match of 500 spins (or less if it goes bust sooner)
 * Backtest using real casino numbers (alternatively random numbers)
 * Display any resulting bet configuration, which resulted in greater profit than the defined threshold (default: 5.0)

+Profit calculation:

+* The simulation reads all data files in the `/resources/backtest/` folder
-* * Using backtesting, if there are multiple resource files simulation is run on each resource, profit is based on average profit
+* Betting configurations are run for each data file and the resulting profit is stored
+* Average is calculated on resulting profit numbers (6 data files -> average of 6 simulations)

+#### Example

 ```
-./bin/bruteforce -s 500 -m backtest -pl even,odd,high,low,red,black -bl dozen_first,dozen_second,dozen_third --min-profit 5.0
+./bin/bruteforce -s 500 -pl even,odd,high,low,red,black -bl dozen_first,dozen_second,dozen_third --min-profit 5.0
 ```

 Total Bet Patterns: 6 + 21 + 56 + 126 + 252 + 462 = 923